herrstrietzel/svg-parse-path-normalized/README.md

 ### 1.1 Parse, normalize and stringify
 Usually parsing alone is not enough to get computable path data values – due to relative or shorthand commands or `a` arcto commands that may rather complicate further manipulations such as length or area calculations – especially when dealing with elliptical and/or rotated arcs.

-Normalization (admittedly a slightly ambigious term) via `parsepathDataNormalized(d)` applies by default these conversions:
+Normalization (admittedly a slightly ambigious term) via `parsePathDataNormalized(d)` applies by default these conversions:
 * (default) all commands to **absolute**
 * (default) decompose **implicit or repeated** commands
    e.g `m 0 0 .5.5.5.5` to `M 0 0 l 0.5 0.5 l 0.5 0.5`